onewithhammer/web-driver-io-tutorial/README.md

 * show example using modal - DONE
 * show example of selectbox - DONE
 * show example using excel as a data source - DONE
+* show example using custom reporter
+* show example using page object
+* Update examples to use old async method and V4 - NA
+* Write examples of all using sync method and V4 - IN PROGRESS

 ## Change Log